rendaw/pyxyzygy/docs/group_layer.md

 # Group layer

 A group layer combines other layers.
-Within a group layers can be moved around and in animations they can be individually looped and translated.
+Within a group, layers can be moved around and in animations they can be individually looped and translated.

 ## Toolbar